 A reflective diary helps young teachers improve their teaching

 Beginning teachers at FI MU exchange experiences in the Teaching Lab and have developed a teacher's diary, which is also used outside the faculty.

 Where there is a will, there is a way

 Blind software programmer Vojtěch Polášek graduated with honors from FI MU and started a full-time career at Red Hat

-Google didn't trust him at first.
+At first, Google didn't believe him.
 Then he appreciated him

 Computer science student Vít Šesták entered the Google Hall of Fame.